-The RCA Yagi outdoor TV antenna is built to pick up free over-the-air TV channels up close or from a distance.
+The RCA Yagi outdoor TV antenna is built to pick up free over-the-air TV channels from a distance.

-A Yagi design works best when pointed directly at a TV tower.
+It is a Yagi TV antenna that works best when pointed directly at a TV tower.

-Most TV towers are clustered together, so mounting it pointed at one location is usually not a problem.
+Most TV towers are clustered together, so mounting it and pointing at one location is usually not a problem.

 Omni-Directional antennas are usually used on RVs or campers, while Yagi is used on homes.